Terms and conditions of sale

 – For products to be installed on a vehicle: as soon as the product has been installed on a vehicle, it becomes clearly customized for that vehicle.

-MSE GENERAL TERMS AND CONDITIONS OF SALE (version applicable from February 1, 2024)
+GENERAL TERMS AND CONDITIONS OF SALE MSE (version applicable from March 1, 2024)

 1. Definitions

-Under the terms of these General Terms and Conditions of Sale (abbreviated to “GTCS”) :
+For the purposes of these General Terms and Conditions of Sale (hereinafter: “GTC”):

-– “Consumers”, i.e. natural persons who acquire a good from MSE for purposes which do not fall within the scope of their commercial, industrial, craft or liberal activity; that
+• “Consumers”, meaning natural persons who acquire goods from MSE for purposes outside their commercial, industrial, craft, or liberal activity; and

-– “Professionals”, i.e. natural or legal persons who acquire a good from MSE as part of the sustainable pursuit of their economic activity.
+• “Professionals”, meaning natural or legal persons who acquire goods from MSE as part of the sustained pursuit of their economic activity.

 1.4.
-“General Terms of Service” (abbreviated: “GTS”): MSE’s General Terms and Conditions of Service, applicable to service contracts, and in particular to telematic or geolocation services.
+“General Terms of Service” (hereinafter: “GTS”): MSE’s General Terms of Service, applicable to service provision contracts, and in particular to telematics or geolocation service provisions.

 1.10.
 “Party”: MSE or the Customer (together the “Parties”).

-2. Acceptance of terms and conditions and formation of contract
+2. Acceptance of General Conditions and Formation of Contract

 2.1.
-By the mere fact of ordering goods (orally, by telephone, fax or e-mail, or in any other way), accepting an offer from MSE, paying an invoice or receiving goods delivered by MSE, the Customer acknowledges having read and agreed to these general terms and conditions of sale and waives the right to invoke his own general terms and conditions.
+By the sole act of ordering goods (verbally, by telephone, fax, or email, or in any other way), accepting an offer from MSE, paying an invoice, or receiving goods delivered by MSE, the Client acknowledges having read and agreed to these General Terms and Conditions of Sale and waives the right to invoke their own general conditions.

 2.2.
 When ordering goods, the customer commits himself to MSE in writing, by fax or e-mail.
-No cancellations will be accepted for orders that have already entered the production process.
+No cancellation will be accepted for any order already in the process of being fulfilled.

 2.3.
-In the event of a prior offer from MSE, the Contract is concluded when the Customer accepts the offer.
+In the event of a prior offer from MSE, the Contract is concluded when the Client accepts the offer.

 2.4.
 In the absence of a prior offer from MSE, the contract is concluded upon acceptance of the Customer’s order by MSE.
 This acceptance may be tacit and derive from the delivery of the goods requested.
-In the event of tacit acceptance, the present terms and conditions shall continue to apply.
+These general conditions remain applicable in the event of tacit acceptance.

 2.6.
 MSE’s website, catalogs or other advertising or promotional material do not constitute a definitive offer.
 The characteristics of the goods offered may be modified by MSE without notice.
-MSE can also stop the sale of a property.
+MSE may also cease the sale of a good.

 2.7.
 In the case of special offers for several goods or services, ordering part of these goods or services does not entitle the customer to benefit from the special offer.
 The goods and/or services are then supplied at the rates in force when the order is registered.

 3.1.
 These general terms and conditions of sale apply to Contracts concluded between MSE and the Customer.
-They are concluded as part of, and form an integral part of, the Contract between MSE and the Customer.
+They are concluded within the framework of, and form an integral part of, the Contract between MSE and the Client.

 3.3.
 When an order or offer is accepted for the sale of goods and the provision of services at the same time, it should be considered as resulting in two contracts: a sales contract, governed by the general terms and conditions of sale, and a service contract, governed by the general terms and conditions of service.
 If this approach proves impossible, with the result that there is only one contract with both sales and service aspects, then the general terms and conditions of sale will apply to the sales aspects and the general terms and conditions of service to the service aspects.
-In the event of doubt as to whether any aspect of such a contract is a sale or a service, the application of the general conditions of service will be preferred.
+In case of doubt as to whether an aspect of such a contract constitutes a sale or a service provision, the application of the General Terms of Service shall be preferred.

 3.4.
-These GTC exclude the application of any conditions mentioned in documents issued by the Customer and/or third parties, even if these documents are dated later.
+These GTC exclude the application of any conditions mentioned in documents originating from the Client and/or third parties, even if these documents bear a later date.

 3.5.
 The parties may have agreed special conditions in writing.
-In the event of any contradiction between these GTC and such special conditions, the special conditions shall prevail.
+In case of contradiction between these GTC and such special conditions, the special conditions shall prevail.

 3.6.
 The fact that MSE does not avail itself at a given time of the present general conditions and/or of a breach by the other party can in no way be interpreted as a waiver of the right to avail itself of them at a later date.

 4.1.
-The prices expressed in MSE’s offers, in its catalog and on its website are in euros excluding VAT (except on the store intended for the consumer where the prices are indicated inclusive of VAT (21%), where applicable with Recupel, Bebat and other environmental taxes, unless otherwise stated).
+The prices expressed in MSE’s offers, in its catalog, and on its website are in euros excluding VAT (except on the consumer-oriented shop where prices are indicated including VAT (21%), where applicable with Recupel, Bebat, and other environmental taxes, unless otherwise stated.

 4.2.
 Prices do not include shipping and/or delivery costs or other administrative charges.
-We inform you of the details of these costs on our website (where the price of transport is displayed in the shopping basket as soon as the delivery address is entered) or, if necessary, on request.
+We inform you of the details of these costs on our website (where the transport price is displayed in the cart as soon as the delivery address is completed) or, if applicable, upon request.

 4.3.
 MSE reserves the right to contact the customer with a view to revising the price if the price of one of the components or materials involved in the goods ordered has risen significantly between the date of the order and the date on which the product is ready to be delivered to the customer or to the carrier.
 A significant increase means a variation of at least 5% in the price of the component in question.
-In this case, either the parties will agree on a new price, or MSE may refuse to sell the property at the initial price, with the consequence that the sales contract that would have been concluded will be considered automatically terminated, without the intervention of the Judge and without any compensation being due on either side.
+In this case, either the parties will agree on a new price, or MSE may refuse to sell the goods at the initial price, with the consequence that the sales contract that would have been concluded will be considered automatically terminated, without judicial intervention and without any compensation being due from either party.

 4.4.
 It may happen that the price mentioned as an indication, on the website or in other communications from MSE, is incorrect as a result of an error.
-If this is the case, MSE may decide to contact you with the correct price in order to correct the error and refuse to sell you the property at the incorrect price, without any compensation being due on either side.
+If this is the case, MSE may decide to contact you to indicate the correct price to rectify this error and refuse to sell you the goods at the incorrect price, without any compensation being due from either party.

 4.7.
 The methods of payment accepted by MSE are those offered by the online store and vary according to the customer’s profile.
 Additional charges may apply to certain payment methods.
 If this is the case, it will be indicated during the payment process.

 4.8.
-MSE may refuse orders or reservations, in particular, in the following cases:
+MSE may refuse orders or reservations, particularly in the following cases:

-– there are suspicions of abuse or fraud on the part of a Customer
+• there are suspicions of abuse or fraud on the part of a Client;

-– the data provided by the Customer appears to be incorrect, suspicious or false;
+• the data provided by the Client appears incorrect, suspicious, or false;

-– an abnormal quantity seems to have been ordered – possibly in several purchase orders
+• an abnormal quantity appears to have been ordered – possibly across multiple purchase orders;

-– there is a case of force majeure as defined in article 9.1
+• there is a case of force majeure within the meaning of Article 9.1

 5.1.
 The Customer expressly waives any possibility of offsetting amounts due to MSE against any claim whatsoever.
-The customer is solely responsible for payment of all sums due under the contract.
+The Client is solely responsible for the payment of all sums due under the contract.

 5.3.
 Invoices must be contested by registered mail within 8 days of dispatch.
-In the absence of any dispute within this period, the invoice will be deemed tacitly accepted by the Customer.
+In the absence of dispute within this period, the invoice will be considered tacitly accepted by the Client.

 5.4.
-It is expressly agreed that, unless an extension is requested in good time and granted by MSE in a specific written form, total or partial non-payment by the due date of any sum due under the contract shall entail, ipso jure, without prior formal notice, and without prejudice to article 14, the immediate payment of all sums remaining due by the Customer under the contract, whatever the method of payment provided for.
+By express agreement and unless a deferral is requested in time and specifically granted in writing by MSE, total or partial failure to pay any sum due under the contract will automatically result, without prior notice, and without prejudice to Article 14, in the immediate enforceability of all remaining sums due by the Client under the contract, regardless of the agreed payment method.

 5.6.
 In the event of non-payment of an invoice on its due date, the Customer shall be liable to pay interest at the conventional rate of 1% per month, as well as a flat-rate penalty of 15%, with a minimum of 200 euros, ipso jure and without prior notice.
-This interest will be calculated on a month-to-month basis from the due date, with each month commenced being considered a full month.
+This interest will be calculated month by month from the due date, with each month started being considered a full month.

 5.7.
-MSE reserves, until full payment of the sums due by the Customer, in principal and accessories, costs and taxes included, a full and complete right of ownership on the goods delivered (including computer applications or programs), allowing it to repossess these goods, and this whatever the date of delivery, it being understood that the risk of loss, theft or damage to the goods is transferred to the Customer as soon as the good ceases to be in the possession of MSE.
+MSE reserves, until full payment of the sums due by the Client, including principal and ancillary costs, fees, and taxes, a full and complete right of ownership over the delivered goods (including software applications or programs), allowing it to repossess these goods, regardless of the delivery date, it being understood that the risk of loss, theft, or damage to the goods is transferred to the Client as soon as the goods cease to be in MSE’s possession.

 5.8.
-The Customer undertakes to comply with all applicable laws and regulations, in particular those relating to information technology.
+The Client undertakes to comply with all applicable legal and regulatory requirements, particularly those relating to IT.

 5.9.
 The Customer expressly authorizes MSE to subcontract all or part of the contract.